ARMmbed/mbed-os-lava-scripts/LAVA_setup_guide.md

 `sudo vim /etc/lava-dispatcher/lava-worker`
     * set WORKER_NAME and URL
-    * set the token to the string you get from adding a worker in the server
+    * set the token to the string you get from adding a worker in the server `sudo service lava-worker restart`

+You can verify the ping works by viewing the log file at `/var/log/lava-dispatcher/lava-worker.log`.

 #### Device access